MEDROXYPROGESTERONE ACETATE injection, suspension

 Use for longer than 2 years is not recommended (unless other birth control methods are considered inadequate) due to the impact of long-term MPA Injectable Suspension, USP treatment on bone mineral density (BMD) [see Warnings and Precautions (5.1)].
 Dosage does not need to be adjusted for body weight [see Clinical Studies (14.1)].

-2.2 Switching From Other Methods of Contraception
+2.2 Switching from Other Methods of Contraception

 When switching from other contraceptive methods, MPA Injectable Suspension, USP should be given in a manner that ensures continuous contraceptive coverage based upon the mechanism of action of both methods, (e.g., patients switching from oral contraceptives should have their first injection of MPA Injectable Suspension, USP on the day after the last active tablet or at the latest, on the day following the final inactive tablet).